-- In the 🖄 Treeview right-click on the group name Wall and select Results Plots> Show Results Only On This Group - Right-click on the group Wall in the Streeview and select Set as Only Visible. - Select the node at the top-left of the wall that is supported by the prop in the X direction.

-Utilities Graph Wizard... • With the Time history option selected click Next.
+- Turn off the display of the Deformed Mesh and Contours layers in the Treeview. - Turn on the display of the Mesh layer in the Treeview. - In the Treeview right-click on the group name Wall and select Results Plots> Show Results Only On This Group - Right-click on the group Wall in the Treeview and select Set as Only Visible. - Select the node at the top-left of the wall that is supported by the prop in the X direction. - With the Time history option selected click Next.